sghall/react-compound-slider/docs/src/pages/getting-started/Tutorial/section7.md

-I actually want to specify exactly what the tick values should be.
+You can specify exactly what the tick values should be as well.
-I just want to pass the values and get the percentages to place them correctly.
+Pass the values and get back the percentages to place them correctly.

-Sure thing:
 ```jsx
 import Slider, { Rail, Handles, Tracks, Ticks } from 'react-compound-slider'